camilothorne/neural_search_demo/README.md

 ### L2 (Euclidian) search

-While BM25 is both effective and cheap to deploy, it has a major drawback, namely that it can't deal very well with synnonyms or out-of-vocabulary (OOV) terms and words.
+While BM25 is both effective and cheap to deploy, it has a major drawback, namely that it can't deal very well with synonyms or out-of-vocabulary (OOV) terms and words.
 Meaning by this that if a user query uses terms that are not mentioned explicitly somewhere in the documents, $Ans^r(q)$ will contain few --if any-- relevant documents.

 To remedy this, conterporary search systems rely instead on **semantic search**.
 In semantic search, we use pre-trained deep learning embedding models (flavors of BERT encoder-only transformers) to map queries $q$ and documents $d$ into vectors in a common space.
 Search in this context consists in either minimizing the distance of $\vec{q}$ to $\vec{d}$, or maximizing their (cosine) similarity.
-The advantage of semantic search is that

 In this demo, we rely on a [sentence mebedding](https://www.sbert.net) model to vectorize $d$ and $q$, and [FAISS](https://faiss.ai/) to index and compute $Ans(q)$ using $k$ nearest neighbor L2 Euclidian search.